acoustic-content-samples/sample-wch-conversation-server/README.md

 4. **[Required]** If you want to start the server locally you have to pass in the credentials to the dependent services.
 In order to setup the complete sample simply run `npm run manageCreds`.
 This will ask for all credentials needed.<br/><br/>If you also want to setup the content model for WCH run `npm run pushWCH`.<br/><br/>*NOTE:* If you encrypted your local credentials file you can always rerun the manageCreds command to make changes

 5. **[Required]** To test if everything works as expected you should start the server by running `npm run devDebug`.
 This will start a nodemon server with tracing/logging enabled.
 If you don't want tracing enabled in the future simply run `npm run dev`.
-After startup you should be able to call the endpoint `POST http://localhost:6001/rest/message Body: {"input":"What is WCH?","user":"Test" }` and get a JSON response containing a text field with content from Watson Content Hub.<br/>
+After startup you should be able to call the endpoint `POST http://localhost:6001/rest/message Body: {"input":"What is WCH?","user":"Test" }` and get a JSON response containing a text field with content from Acoustic Content.<br/>

 ![Check Setup](/doc/Check.gif)